loaderImage

 So, look for an insurer with low claim processing time, because you know they will pay out the insurance money at the earliest.
 Most insurers boast about a one-day claim settlement.
 Any insurer with 1 day+ claim processing time is a no-no.

-It's best to opt for an insurer with a claim settlement ratio of 97% and above.
+It's best to opt for an insurer with a claim settlement ratio of 97% and above because the higher the ratio, the higher the chance that the claim your nominees raise will be settled by the insurer.
 You can check this number on the insurer’s website.

 Nothing beats the recommendation and opinion of the people who have been on the same journey before.
 Online reviews on insurers’ websites and third-party websites make it really easy to understand the company.
 And of course, word of mouth is also an option!